Mixed Messages: American Politics and International Organization 1919-1999

 Overview

-At the end of the millennium, the US is in danger of losing its vote in the General Assembly for non-payment of its arrears.
-There are troubling parallels between this situation and the struggles over and within the League of Nations in 1919.
-Why is America at once so eager to create international bodies and so quick to abandon them?
-What is it in American political culture that breeds the most ardent supporters and the most vocal detractors of international organizations?
-This volume seeks to uncover the roots of American ambivalence towards international organizations.
-It traces eight themes that have resurfaced again and again in congressional and public debates over the course of the 20th century: exceptionalism, sovereignty, nativism and racism, unilateralism, security, commitments, reform, and burden sharing.
+At the turn of the century, the United States is on the verge of losing its vote in the General Assembly for non-payment of its arrears.
+There are eerie parallels between the domestic debate over the United Nations in 1999 and the struggles over the League of Nations in 1919.
+Why, many ask, are Americans the first to create international organizations and the first to abandon them?
+What is it about the American political culture that breeds both the most ardent supporters and the most vocal detractors of international organization?
+And why can't they find any common ground?
+In seeking to uncover the roots of American ambivalence toward international organization, this political history presents the first major analysis of U.S. attitudes toward both the United Nations and the League of Nations.
+It traces eight themes that have resurfaced again and again in congressional and public debates over the course of this century: exceptionalism, sovereignty, nativism and racism, unilateralism, security, commitments, reform, and burden-sharing.
+It assesses recent domestic political trends and calls for the development of two interactive political compacts--one domestic and one international--to place U.S.-UN relations on a new footing.
+A Century Foundation Book

 Full Product Details